 Precise cabinetwork would have made these shelves as out of place as diamonds in this rugged attic room.
 But careful attention to rustic texture has made them rich, welcome additions to a space hard to fill.

-Vintage book nook desk for libraries (1945)
+Fantastic vintage curved book nook desk for libraries (1945)

 Manhattan’s East Sixties (1957)